The pressure metric for Anosov representations: The geodesic flow is a metric Anosov flow

 The reader with a background in hyperbolic dynamics may be convinced by the following heuristic argument: essentially the splitting of an Anosov representation yields a section of some (product of) flag manifolds and the graph of this section should be thought as a Smale locally maximal hyperbolic set; then the result follows from the ``fact" that the restriction of the flow on such a set is a metric Anosov flow.
 However, the above idea does not exactly work, and moreover it is not easy to extricate it from the existing literature in the present framework.
 Therefore, we give a detailed and {\it ad-hoc} construction, although the result should be true in a rather general setting.

-We begin by giving the definition of a metric Anosov flow in Section \ref{topano}.
-We then define a metric on the geodesic flow in Section \ref{metano}, introduce the stable and unstable leaves in Section \ref{leafano}, explain how to control the metric along the unstable leaves in Section \ref{leaf lift } and finally proceed to the proof in Section \ref{geodano}.
+The topological transitivity of $(\Ug,\{\phi_t\}_{t\in\mathbb R})$ follows immediately from the topological transitivity of the action of $\Gamma$ on $\bg^2$.
+We define a metric on the geodesic flow in Section \ref{metano}, introduce the stable and unstable leaves in Section \ref{leafano}, explain how to control the metric along the unstable leaves in Section \ref{leaf lift } and finally proceed to the proof in Section \ref{geodano}.
+A more precise version of Proposition \ref{pro:geodanoprelim} is given by Proposition \ref{pro:geodano}.